-If third party data is limited or unavailable, you can always try your luck with Facebook’s own first-party data.
+If third-party data is limited or unavailable, you can always try your luck with Facebook’s first-party data.

 3. Explore new audiences via whitelisting

-If your Lookalike audiences based on Pixel data have stopped returning results, consider testing Lookalikes based on your influencers’ followings.
-To gain access to their audiences, you’ll need to utilize whitelisting, which includes other benefits as well.
+If your lookalike audiences based on pixel data have stopped returning results, consider testing the audience based on your influencers’ followings.

 4. Develop fresh ad creative featuring UGC

-If your targeting options are limited, one of the best ways to increase your performance is to develop better ad creative.
-And as we’ve mentioned before, using UGC in your ad creative is a proven way to boosting ROAS.
+If your targeting options are limited, one of the best ways to increase your performance is to use better ad creatives.

-Trying out different types of UGC—from unboxing videos to product reviews to lifestyle photos—will allow you to A/B test different concepts and see how your users respond.
+Trying out different types of UGC such as unboxing videos and product reviews, will allow you to A/B test different concepts to see how your users respond.